-Download them from your Game Library
+Download PS4 games from your PS5 Game Library

 The easiest way to access your complete PS4 library on PS5 is to just simply head along to the Game Library tile on the far right of your home screen.
 Here you can see everything that you've ever played on PS4 - you can even filter by platform - and re-download anything that you want to play on PS5.
 Super straight forward, as you'd hope.